 In recent years banking has drastically changed.
 Fintech startups are coming up with new virtual banking solutions that require minimal human intervention, less paperwork, and low cost.
-A virtual bank account in Europe can be very useful for companies outside of Europe.
+A virtual bank account in Europe can be very useful for companies or even individuals outside of Europe.
 Receiving payments without depending on your payer’s bank to set the exchange rate can save you several percent on each transaction.

 Virtual banks offer user-friendly apps that unify user experience across all digital devices.
 It eliminates long queues and cumbersome paperwork. having a unified user experience allows account holders to access the same information on both mobile and online channels.
 Besides, virtual banking has made it possible to monitor personalized analytics in real-time.
 Banks use this data to make informed decisions and ultimately improve their financial services and products.